 Disability is just a thing of the mind that should not be a hindrance to one’s aspirations and dreams.
 This is exactly how this armless man, who rose up to the challenge of driving himself, has proved it to the whole world!

-Vikram Agnihotri, 45, from India, is an armless man, who has beaten the odds and started driving with his feet.
-He lost his arms at the age of 7, when he was enjoying a party in his mother’s friend’s house.
-He was playing on the terrace and he accidentally touched a high voltage wire, and as they say the rest is history.
+Vikram Agnihotri, 45, from India, is an armless man who has beaten the odds and started driving with his feet.
+He lost his arms at the age of seven when he was enjoying a party in his mother’s friend’s house.
+He was playing on the terrace and accidentally touched a high-voltage wire, and as they say, the rest is history.